 Steps for the student/university to follow in the application process:

 Each interested student should submit the following: 1) Letter of interest; 2) Resume or CV; 3) Graduate and undergraduate transcripts (need not be official); 4) One-page essay (Topic: Why are you seeking a pediatric-focused externship and what are your goals for this externship?)

 These materials may be sent electronically to the email below (preferred) or via U.S. mail to:

 Selection Process: Applications are reviewed on a rolling basis and early submission is strongly encouraged.
-Telephone interviews will be scheduled with strong candidates from August through late September.
+Telephone interviews will be scheduled with strong candidates from August through early September.
 Following phone interviews, we send a skills survey to top candidates to have three references (one clinical supervisor, one professor and one of the candidate's choice) complete and return (in lieu of letters of recommendation).

 Contact Person: (preceptor, supervisor or extern coordinator)

 Since its start in 1855 as the nation's first hospital devoted exclusively to caring for children, The Children's Hospital of Philadelphia has been the birthplace for many dramatic firsts in pediatric medicine.
 The Hospital has fostered medical discoveries and innovations that have improved pediatric healthcare and saved countless children’s lives.